commos/delta/README.md

 ## Short form and pseudo deltas

-The `create` function and `raw-form` transducer make it convenient to create deltas both literally and programmatically.
+The `create` function and `raw-form` transducer make it more convenient to create deltas both literally and programmatically.
 The following short-form is supported with it:

 ```clojure
 [op ks? v]